-Synergistic Behavior with Acetic Acid and Hydrogen Peroxide?
+The Synergistic Behavior Between Acetic Acid and Hydrogen Peroxide

 Peracetic acid solutions also contain hydrogen peroxide.
-PeroxyChem’s VigorOx® WWT II PAA solution contains 15% PAA by weight, but also 23% hydrogen peroxide.
-It is believed that the predominant disinfection comes from the peracetic acid, as PAA is a much more potent antimicrobial agent than hydrogen peroxide, especially at low concentrations.
-Several research studies have shown that there are virtually no synergistic effects between the PAA and hydrogen peroxide.
-However, several investigations suggest that there may be enhanced microbial efficiency due to a potential efficacious synergy in PAA and hydrogen peroxide.
-These investigations compared solutions containing “pure” PAA, hydrogen peroxide only and commercially available combinations of both PAA and hydrogen peroxide.
+The prevailing belief claims that the predominant disinfection comes from peracetic acid, as PAA is a much more potent antimicrobial agent than hydrogen peroxide, especially at low concentrations.
+Several research studies have argued that there are virtually no synergistic effects between the PAA and hydrogen peroxide.
+However, several investigations suggest that there may be enhanced microbial efficiency due to a potential efficacious synergy between PAA and hydrogen peroxide.
+They compared solutions containing “pure” PAA, hydrogen peroxide only, and commercially available combinations of both PAA and hydrogen peroxide.

-The results suggest that the kinetic model of combined PAA and hydrogen microbial inactivation occurs in a staged process, including sensitization, catalase attack and irreversible attack leading to lysis.
-These works indicate that PAA must first initiate the attack on the cell, damaging the protective systems before the hydrogen peroxide can participate in actively in the bacterial inactivation reaction, and that once the catalase within the microorganism is inhibited by PAA, the hydroxyl radical can rapidly damage the cell.
+The results of these investigations suggest that the kinetic model of combined PAA and hydrogen microbial inactivation occurs in a staged process that includes sensitization, catalase attack, and irreversible attack leading to lysis.
+The results indicate that PAA must first initiate the attack on the cell, damaging the protective systems before the hydrogen peroxide can contribute to the bacterial inactivation reaction.
+Once the catalase within the microorganism is inhibited by PAA, the hydroxyl radical can rapidly damage the cell.

 *Pre-cleaning of all surfaces is required before any treatments.
 Post treatment cleaning protocols should remain a best practice.